kernel-community/kernel/docs/resources/gaming/curveball.md

 # A Collection of Delightful Links

-Here are some of the resources and projects shared by the Gaming Guild throughout the program 🙏
+A curated selection resources and projects shared by in the KERNEL Gaming Guild 🙏

 ## Gaming Guild Projects